Approximate unitary $t$-designs by short random quantum circuits using nearest-neighbor and long-range gates: Introduction

 \subsection{Previous work}

-In \cite{HL09} Harrow and Low (HL) considered random quantum circuits on a complete graph and showed that after linear depth these random quantum circuits become approximate $2$-designs (with a missing piece of the proof provided by Diniz and Jonathan~\cite{DJ10}).
-In \cite{BHH-designs} Brand\~ao-Harrow-Horodecki (BHH) extended this result and showed that for a $1D$-lattice after depth $t^{10} \cdot O(n + \ln \frac{1}{\epsilon})$ these random quantum circuits become $\eps$-approximate $t$-designs.
-Both of these results directly imply anti-concentration after the mentioned depths.
+The time evolution of the 2nd moments of random quantum circuits was first studied by Oliveira, Dahlsten and Plenio~\cite{ODP06}, who investigated their entanglement properties.
+This was extended by \cite{HL09,DJ10} to show that after linear depth, arndom circuits on the complete graph yield approximate 2-designs.
+In \cite{BHH-designs} Brand\~ao-Harrow-Horodecki (BHH) extended this result and showed that for a $1D$-lattice after depth $t^{10.5} \cdot O(n + \ln \frac{1}{\epsilon})$ these random quantum circuits become $\eps$-approximate $t$-designs.
+This result was subsequently improved to $t^{5 + o_t(1)} O(n + \ln \frac{1}{\epsilon})$ by Haferkamp \cite{haferkamp2022random}.
+All of these results (except \cite{ODP06}) directly imply anti-concentration after the mentioned depths.
 The construction of $t$-designs in \cite{BHH-designs} is in a stronger measure than the one in HL \cite{HL09}.
 The gap of the second-moment operator was calculated exactly for $D=1$ and fully connected circuits by {\v{Z}}nidari{\v{c}} \cite{Z08} and a heuristic estimate for the $t^{\text{th}}$ moment operator was given by Brown and Viola for fully connected circuits~\cite{BV10}.

 In \cite{BF13,BF13-2} Brown and Fawzi considered ``scrambling'' and ``decoupling'' with random quantum circuits.
 In particular, they showed for a $D$-dimensional lattice scrambling occurs in depth $O(n^{1/D} \operatorname{polylog}(n))$, and for complete graphs, they showed that after polylogarithmic depth these circuits demonstrate both decoupling and scrambling.
 For the case of $D$-dimensional lattices they showed that for the Markov chain $K$, after depth $n^{1/D} \operatorname*{polylog}(n)$, a string of Hamming weight $1$ gets mapped to a string with linear Hamming weight with probability $1-1/\operatorname*{poly}(n)$.
 While this result is related to ours, it does not seem to yield the results we need e.g.~for anti-concentration, due to the powers of Hilbert space dimension that are lost when changing norms.